wrussell1999/royal-hackaway-v2/README.md

 Rap God is our creation from [Royal Hackaway](https://royalhackaway.com/).

+We won the Nexmo Prize (best use of their API) and best audio hack.

 After being inspired by a friend's creation of a rap bot, we decided to build a bot that could alter existing rap songs to be about new topics.
 Then, of course, we needed a way to access the bot, and we wanted to do something with